 At Chambers Performing Arts, training followed by performance is our main focus for you-the student.
 So if you miss a class due to illness, school functions, or other reasons- we highly encourage you to make up the class so that your technique continues to progress.
 We are one of the few performing arts schools in the country who allow you to utilize:

 - Unlimited Make Up Classes in any form of performing arts in your level

 - Non-scheduled make up classes- you can drop in any time that is convenient for you

 - Unlimited time frame to make up missed classes throughout the entire season

 Absolutely.
-At Chambers Performing Arts we offer FREE trial classes in each form of performing arts.
-You can take up to two weeks of FREE, unlimited classes.
+At Chambers Performing Arts we offer FREE trial classes in each form of performing arts for the opening weeks of eah new season.
+You can take up to one week of FREE, unlimited classes until September 1 of each season.
 You will register as a TRIAL student online.
 You can take a class in every form of performing arts until you find your perfect fit.

 We know that choosing a performing arts school can be daunting, but we are very proud of our programs--so come in to one of our locations today to experience the professional difference yourself.